kfix/adapt-ffb-joy/README.md

-# What is Adapt-FFB-Joy Direct Drive #
+# What is Adapt-FFB-Joy Direct Drive (for CH-FFX) #

 Adapt-FFB-Joy _Direct Drive_ is a development branch of [Adapt-FFB-Joy](https://github.com/tloimu/adapt-ffb-joy) that interfaces L298N (or similar) H-Bridge for force feedback effects.
-The proof of concept is done by refitting an Mircosoft Sidewinder Force Feedback Pro (FFP) into fully functioning USB force feedback joystick.
-It bypasses the FFP's own GamePort MIDI-like protocol and hardware with AVR based solution for calculating and controlling the FFP's motors directly.
+The proof of concept is done by refitting a CH Products' Force FX into a fully functioning USB force feedback joystick.
+It bypasses the FFX's own IForce 1.0 serial-port protocol and hardware with AVR based solution for calculating and controlling the FFX's motors directly.

 An L298N H-bridge module is connected between the Adapt-FFB-Joy and FFP's motors.
 The L298N is fed with 12V-35V external power brick.
 I'm using 12V brick now that nearly matches the specs of the FFP's own original power brick.